Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 These bacteria are made up of good and bad, and they play a significant role in the host’s body.
 Unfortunately, overuse of antibiotics is shifting the balance and causing poor health and disease.
 Taking probiotics after antibiotics is important to keep a healthy balance and to prevent common side effects while using them.

-Gut bacteria can change depending on many different factors, such as weight gain or loss, stress, antibiotics, illness, and even simply having a bad diet can change the balance as well.
-Maintaining good gut health will provide you with many benefits, but these beneficial bacteria can easily be wiped out by overuse of antibiotics.
-Beneficial bacteria for humans are crucial for proper immune system function.
+Maintaining good gut health will also provide you with many benefits, but these beneficial bacteria can easily be wiped out by overuse of antibiotics.

-Many of the foods people consume today are loaded with sugar and devoid of any nutrition.
-Good vs bad bacteria is a fight that is constantly ongoing inside the body, and it’s your job to provide the best nutrition and environment for the good bacteria to flourish and colonize so that the bad bacteria don’t get out of control and cause disease.
+Many of the foods people consume today are also loaded with sugar and devoid of any nutrition, so this exacerbates the problem further.
+There is a constant fight between the good and bad bacteria, and it’s your job to provide the best nutrition and environment for the good bacteria to flourish and colonize so that the bad bacteria don’t get out of control and cause disease.

 What Are the Beneficial Bacteria For Humans?